cap-security-cartel/report-generator/source/report.md

 ### Interest rate inaccuracy due to averaged utilization calculations

-## Description The `VaultAdapter` contract calculates interest rates based on utilization ratios, but uses a simplified averaging approach that may lead to inaccurate interest rate determinations.
+**Description:** The `VaultAdapter` contract calculates interest rates based on utilization ratios, but uses a simplified averaging approach that may lead to inaccurate interest rate determinations.
 Specifically, in the `rate()` function, utilization is calculated as:

 ```solidity
 if (elapsed != block.timestamp) {